THE SINS OF THE FATHERS

-Ricardo: His profile is more transparent to learn about.
+Ricardo: his profile is more transparent to learn about.
 Today he is a distinguished professor of archaeology, based in Berlin.
-He was born in Argentina and was supposedly named after a Catholic priest, who assisted Eichmann in his getaway from war torn Europe, then organized by the controversial Vatican "Rat Run."
+He was born in Argentina and was supposedly named after a Catholic priest, who assisted Eichmann in his getaway from war torn Europe, then organised by the controversial Vatican "Rat Run."
 So much of this escape route is still clouded in secrecy.

-In preparing this article, I have two black and white photos of a happy looking child, enjoying with her father, a local circus treat.
+In preparing this article, I have two black and white photos of a happy looking child, enjoying with her father, Himmler, at a local circus treat.

 She seems very at ease with the photographer but her father has a sly half smile on his face as he glances at the staff photographer, perhaps he was caught slightly unaware of the camera protruding on to this family event.